White House says Pompeo to head back to North Korea for new talks

 Related topics

-US Secretary of State Mike Pompeo will head back to North Korea for new talks with Kim Jong-un on ending the stand-off over Pyongyang’s nuclear programme, the White House said Monday.
+US Secretary of State Mike Pompeo will head back to North Korea for new talks with Kim Jong-un about ending the stand-off over Pyongyang’s nuclear programme, the White House said on Monday.

-“To continue the ongoing and important work of denuclearisation on the Korean peninsula, Secretary Pompeo will be leaving for North Korea on July 5 to meet with the leader and the team,” spokeswoman Sarah Sanders told reporters.
+“To continue the ongoing and important work of denuclearisation on the Korean peninsula, Secretary Pompeo will be leaving for North Korea on July 5 to meet with the leader and the team,” spokeswoman Sarah Huckabee Sanders told reporters.

+US State Department spokeswoman Heather Nauert said Pompeo’s three-day visit to Pyongyang is “to continue consultations and implement the forward progress made by President Trump and Chairman Kim in Singapore”.
+Nauert did not elaborate on the detailed agenda of the travel.

+The trip would have conflicted with a meeting between Pompeo and his Indian counterpart that was previously scheduled to take place in Washington on July 6.
+But a State Department official confirmed last Thursday that Pompeo had postponed that meeting.

+Pompeo told lawmakers last week that he was confident that North Korea understood the scope of the US desire for complete denuclearisation, as the two countries negotiate after the leaders’ summit.

+“We’ve been pretty unambiguous in our conversations about what we mean when we say complete denuclearisation,” Pompeo told a Senate appropriations subcommittee hearing on funding for the State Department.

-US and North Korean officials are reported to have met in the demilitarised zone between the two Koreas over the weekend, amid reports that Pyongyang is stepping up its nuclear and missile programmes since last month’s Singapore summit.
+US and North Korean officials are reported to have met in the demilitarised zone between the two Koreas over the weekend, amid reports that Pyongyang has been stepping up its nuclear and missile programmes since last month’s summit.

-Andrew Kim, the head of the CIA’s Korea department and Sung Kim, a veteran negotiator who is now US ambassador to the Philippines, met North Korean counterparts at Panmunjom in the DMZ, according to South Korea’s Chosun newspaper.
+Andrew Kim, the head of the CIA’s Korea department, and Sung Kim, a veteran negotiator who is now US ambassador to the Philippines, met North Korean counterparts at Panmunjom in the DMZ, according to South Korea’s Chosun newspaper.

-After the June 12 summit, Trump tweeted that: “There is no longer a nuclear threat” from North Korea, but in recent days, multiple leaks from the US intelligence assessment have suggested that the regime’s work on its nuclear and missile programme is not just continuing, but accelerating.
+After the June 12 summit, Trump tweeted that “There is no longer a nuclear threat” from North Korea, but in recent days, multiple leaks from the US intelligence assessment have suggested that the regime’s work on its nuclear and missile programme is not just continuing, but accelerating.

 The Wall Street Journal reported on Sunday that North Korea had expanded a factory for manufacturing solid fuel ballistic missiles in Hamhung, based on satellite imagery analysed by the Middlebury Institute of International Studies (MIIS) at Monterey, California.